Visit the New Student Information website for registration dates, procedures and policies.

 granted only after the official withdrawal procedure has been completed.

 View the Academic Calendar for details about registration dates and deadlines (add, drop, and withdrawal), semester beginning and ending dates, and university holidays.
 Consult with your advising office for registration dates for late-starting courses.

 All university offices are closed on Fridays during the summer from mid-June through mid-August and on university holidays.

 The Registrar's Office maintains registration and academic record information and establishes policies and procedures regarding these matters.
 As a student, it is your responsibility to know and understand this information.
-If you have questions, call the office at 212.229.5620 or go in person to 72 Fifth Avenue, lower level.
+If you have questions, call the office at 212.229.5620 or go in person to 72 Fifth Avenue, 2nd floor.